orchestracities/sdk/README.md

 -   `build-python.sh` create a distribution for all `python` SDKs.
 -   `test-javascript.sh` run tests for all the `nodejs` SDKs.

-In `examples` we offer we small examples to test the API.
+In `examples` we offer small examples to test the API.

 Prerequisites: